Dui Hua advocates for clemency and better treatment for at-risk detainees through respectful, well-informed dialogue with China.Learn More

 Dui Hua engages China in mutually respectful dialogue with the aims of securing the release and better treatment of individuals incarcerated for non-violent expression of political or religious beliefs and promoting transparency and rule of law.
 Pioneered by Dui Hua, one of foundation’s main activities is the preparation of lists of political and religious detainees incarcerated in China for submission to the Chinese government.
 The lists are compiled through Dui Hua’s research and its Political Prisoner Database, using open-source materials.
 They contain the names of widely known and lesser known prisoners.
 As vehicles for expressing concern about individual cases, the lists have contributed directly to better treatment and early release for hundreds of prisoners.

-Dui Hua enjoys Special Consultative Status with its Economic and Social Council of the United Nations.
-Dui Hua has participated in all of China’s Universal Periodic Reviews at the United Nations Human Rights Council, which took place in 2009 and 2013.
-In 2018, China will have its third UPR.
-Dui Hua’s submission for this year’s UPR focuses on judicial transparency.
+United Nations: Dui Hua enjoys Special Consultative Status with its Economic and Social Council of the United Nations.
+Dui Hua has participated in all of China’s Universal Periodic Reviews at the United Nations Human Rights Council, which took place in 2009, 2013, and 2018, when Dui Hua’s submission focused on judicial transparency.
+Dui Hua also makes submissions to the United States’ UPR when it finds such action appropriate.

 Dui Hua conducts expert exchange as a means of increasing transparency and mutual understanding.
 Leveraging its partnerships with Chinese officials, Dui Hua focuses on identifying common ground between China and the West and facilitating mutually respectful dialogue.
 Juvenile justice, for example, has been a productive area of exchange because reform of the juvenile justice system is one of the top priorities of the Chinese government.
 Dui Hua’s exchanges have contributed to concrete reforms in China’s juvenile justice system.